oslo-project/cbor/docs/pages/reference/main/decodeCBORIntoNative.md

 # decodeCBORIntoNative()

 Decodes the CBOR-encoded data and returns the decoded value as native JS values and the number of bytes decoded.
-Use [`decodeCBORIntoNativeNoLeftoverBytes()`]() if you don't expect any leftover bytes.
-This
+Use [`decodeCBORIntoNativeNoLeftoverBytes()`](/reference/main/decodeCBORIntoNativeNoLeftoverBytes) if you don't expect any leftover bytes.

 Values are decoded as: